Bharat Biotech recruits 23k volunteers for COVID-19 vaccine trials | Health

 Bharat Biotech recruits 23k volunteers for COVID-19 vaccine trials

-Bharat Biotech has successfully recruited 23,000 volunteers, and continued progress towards achieving the goal of 26,000 participants for Phase-3 clinical trial of its COVID-19 vaccine Covaxin across multiple sites in India, it said.
-The Phase III human clinical trials of Covaxin began mid-November, targeted to be done in 26,000 volunteers and it is the countrys first and only Phase III efficacy study for a COVID-19 vaccine, and the largest phase III efficacy trial ever conducted for any vaccine in India, a press release from the vaccine maker said on Saturday night.
+Bharat Biotech has recruited 23,000 volunteers and continued to progress towards achieving the goal of 26,000 participants for Phase-3 clinical trial of its COVID-19 vaccine Covaxin across multiple sites in India, the company said.
+Covaxin is being developed by Bharat Biotech jointly with the Indian Council of Medical Research (ICMR)- National Institute of Virology (NIV).

+The Phase III human clinical trials of Covaxin began mid-November, targeted to be done in 26,000 volunteers and it is the country's first and only Phase III efficacy study for a COVID-19 vaccine, a press release from the vaccine maker said on Saturday night.
+It was also the largest phase III efficacy trial ever conducted for any vaccine in India, the company said.

-The indigenous, inactivated vaccine is manufactured in Bharat Biotech's BSL-3 (Bio-Safety Level 3) bio-containment facility here, one of its kind in the world.
+The indigenous, inactivated vaccine is manufactured in Bharat Biotech's BSL-3 (Bio-Safety Level 3) bio- containment facility here, one of its kind in the world, the company said.
+On Saturday, an expert panel of the country's central drug authority had recommended granting permission for restricted use of Covaxin in emergency situation.

+The Subject Expert Committee (SEC) of the Central Drugs Standard Control Organisation (CDSCO) had recommended ''grant of permission for restricted use in emergency situation in public interest as an abundant precaution, in clinical trial mode, specially in the context of infection by mutant strains, to Bharat Biotech,'' the health ministry had stated.
+According to sources, the committee had also stated that the firm shall continue the ongoing phase 3 clinical trial and submit data emerging from the it as and when available.

 - READ MORE ON: